renpy/renpy/sphinx/source/config.rst

     A list of screen variants that are searched when choosing a screen to display to the user.
 This should always end with None, to ensure that the default screens are chosen.
 See :ref:`screen-variants`.

+.. var:: config.voice_filename_format = "{filename}"

+    A string that is formatted with the string argument to the voice statement to produce the filename that is played to the user.
+For example, if this is "{filename}.ogg", the ``voice "test"`` statement will play test.ogg.

 .. var:: config.with_callback = None